Argentine Academy of Motion Picture Arts and Sciences: History

 The first officers included the director and actor Mario Soffici as president, and the journalist and writer Chas de Cruz and businessman Carlos Connio Santini as secretaries.

 The Academy was born a year before the Film Critics Association (Asociación de Cronistas Cinematográficos), but began to present awards for local productions a year later, in 1943.
 The film selected for the Cóndor prize for production that year was Juvenilia by Augusto César Vatteone, while the prize for director went to Soffici for Tres hombres del río.

 Over the years, and during the peak of Peronism, the academy became increasingly politicized.
-However, until 1949 the academy agreed with the main entry of the critics, and again agreed with the critics in 1951 and 1952.
-Throughout the first period the academy was accused of being a political lobby whose members was favored by the state in getting credit and unexposed film, which was scarce.
-The last set of Academy Awards was presented for 1954, shortly before the 1955 coup that ousted the Peronists.
+However, until 1949 the academy agreed with the main entry of the critics, and it again agreed with the critics in 1951 and 1952.
+Throughout the first period the academy was accused of being a political lobby whose members were favored by the state in getting credit for unexposed film, which was scarce.
+The last set of Academy Awards was presented in 1954, shortly before the 1955 coup that ousted the Peronists.
 Some of the academy members had to leave the country, such as Luis César Amadori, author of classics such as Dios se lo pague (God will pay) and Nacha Regules.